Environmental Hazards in Real Estate

 After CERCLA expired in September 1985, it was superseded by the Superfund Amendments and Reauthorization Act (SARA) which, besides requiring better cleanup of Superfund sites and increasing the fund to $45 billion, it exempted lenders for liability by granting them an innocent landowner immunity.

-An environmental site assessment to determine the possible presence of hazardous waste consists of 2 phases — both phases require an environmental consultant and a lawyer who specializes in environmental issues.
+An environmental site assessment to determine the possible presence of hazardous waste has 2 phases — both phases require an environmental consultant and a lawyer who specializes in environmental issues.
 Phase I consists of research into previous uses of the site to determine if there is a likelihood that hazardous materials were on the property.
 If there is the possibility, then a Phase II assessment is conducted to determine the presence of hazardous waste.

 Environmental Impact Statement (EIS)